ncharanaraj/captcha/README.md

 Approach:

-Developed a custom captcha module that generates random characters and images.
+Developed a custom captcha module that generates random characters.
 Implemented a validation mechanism that checks if the user input matches the generated captcha.
 Designed a responsive and mobile-friendly user interface that adapts to different screen sizes.
 Added meta tags for link previews and optimized the webpage for better SEO performance.